-Written by: Howard Zinn
+Written by Howard Zinn

-Directed by: Kate Hendrickson
+Directed by Kate Hendrickson

-October 18, 2007 – December 1, 2007
+October 18 – December 1, 2007

-In honor of the life, spirit and work of Emma Goldman, Trap Door Theatre donated all the proceeds from our October 26th performance of Emma to Chicago Area Planned Parenthood.
+A fascinating look at the life of Emma Goldman, the anarchist, feminist, and free-spirited thinker who was exiled from the United States because of her outspoken views.
+In honor of the life, spirit and work of Emma Goldman, Trap Door Theatre donated all the proceeds from our October 26 performance of Emma to Chicago Area Planned Parenthood.

 A fervently committed ensemble, a crackling pace and an Emma who radiates power and charisma combine to create a rip-roaring, balls-to-the-the-walls production.”